AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 Invitations are issued after the creation of a User object in OCS,
             to begin the provisioning process for a user with one of the Identity Providers in a Tenant.
-            There can only be one invitation for a User at a time.
+            There can only be one Invitation for a User at a time.
 An invitation can expire, at which time the Admin can either delete it, or extend it.
-            When creating an invitation an account Admin has the option to resend the invitation email to the ContactEmail configured for the User the invitation is attached to.
-The email can be re-sent by updating the invitation.
+            When creating an Invitation an account Admin has the option to resend the Invitation email to the ContactEmail configured for the User the Invitation is attached to.
+The email can be re-sent by updating the Invitation.
-            When an invitation expires the User cannot accept it.
-If the expiration date is extended the User can accept an invitation.
+            When an Invitation expires the User cannot accept it.
+If the expiration date is extended the User can accept an Invitation.
             Invitations that are past of their expiration date by more than two weeks will be deleted.
-            The only way to provision a User after this, is to send a new invitation.
+            The only way to provision a User after this, is to send a new Invitation.

 ## Properties